 Photo: Heaven bar in Mexico City

-The announcement by the federal AG’s office came 48 hours after the grave - covered with cement, asbestos and lime - was discovered Wednesday on the La Mesa ranch in Tlalmanalco as part of a weapons investigation.
+Investigators found the mass grave - covered with cement, asbestos and lime - on the La Mesa ranch in Tlalmanalco.

 The mass kidnapping and killings were in reprisal for the May 24 murder of Horacio Vite Angel, a reputed member of the La Union de Insurgentes drug gang, by the rival La Union de Tepito gang, officials said.